WHO ARE WE?

 As a recent graduate of Sonoma State University with a Bachelor’s Degree in Sociology, I decided to join Flux Magazine and write both in the prose and Grey Area sections.
 I hope to bring insight and inspiration to my readers and write about what is most important to me.
 Hailing from Sacramento, California, I come from a family of nine people.
 When I'm not writing, I enjoy cooking, acting, listening to music, and most crucially-- laughing!

 "RECENT ARTICLE: "Keeping it 100, Voters Suppression"

 I am an author in the poetry section of Flux Magazine.
 I published my first book of poetry, Wendigo, in 2017 and I’m currently working on my next publication.
 My work intends to capture the mysterious cadence and rhythms of the natural world and connect them to complex emotions, epiphanies, and truths of coming into adulthood.
 Above all, I want my work to be accessible to those who love poetry as well as those who don’t usually connect with it by layering the experience one can have with a poem.

-RECENT POEM: "Smoke"
+RECENT POEM: "Don't Mind Me"

 CRISTIAN TAMAYO – Contributing Writer